MaterializeInc/materialize/doc/user/content/ops/diagnosing-using-sql.md

 select * from mz_materialization_frontiers;
 ```

-### Why is Materialize running so slowly?
+### It seems like things aren't getting done as fast as I would like!

 Materialize spends time in various dataflow operators maintaining
 materialized views.
-If Materialize is taking more time to update results than you expect, you can identify which operators
+The amount of time may be more than one expects,
+either because Materialize is behaving badly or because expectations
+aren't aligned with reality.
+These queries reveal which operators
 take the largest total amount of time.

 ```sql